-Property along Market Street at 12th that belongs to the UA Local 38 Plumbers Union (across the street from Zuni) is slated for redevelopment to become a complex of five buildings surrounding a public plaza, and will include 579 dwelling units as well as a lot of new retail space.
+Property along Market Street at 12th that belongs to the UA Local 38 Plumbers Union a notable union of plumbing companies and individuals - across the street from Zuni, is slated for redevelopment to become a complex of five buildings surrounding a public plaza, and will include 579 dwelling units as well as a lot of new retail space.
 The Architect's Newspaper has the story about what they call a "complicated site" that includes "a series of impediments and historic properties" that need to be taken into account.

 We first heard about the development last year as the city was preparing to convert the 100-unit Civic Center Hotel, an SRO, into the second homeless Navigation Center.
 The new development will relocate those 100 SRO units to a building at the rear of the site, facing Colton Street (an alley), dubbed 53 Colton, pictured below, and the Civic Center Hotel building will be renovated and incorporated into the larger market-rate development.